Regulation of Food Packaging in Canada

 While Canada does not have a positive list of cleared food packaging materials, as a service to industry, Health Canada maintains lists on its website of polymers that have received favorable LONOs.
 The list dates back to November 2003, but Health Canada will add pre-2003 polymers if a manufacturer requests them through a letter confirming the polymer formulation.
 The intent is to preclude the need for new submissions for LONOs in situations where interchanging one resin with a comparable one on the list is the only change made to the composition of a food packaging material.
 An additives list (similar to the polymer list) is under development, but its completion date has not been announced.

-While LONOs are voluntary for most packaging materials in Canada, a LONO from Health Canada is required for packaging materials used in infant formula or novel process (i.e., high pressure processing) under the FDRs.
+While LONOs are voluntary for most packaging materials in Canada, a LONO from Health Canada is required for packaging materials used in infant formula or novel processes (i.e., high-pressure processing) under the FDRs.

 Generally, packaging that complies with U.S. Food and Drug Administration (FDA) regulations will likely be deemed acceptable in Canada.
 However, compliance with FDA regulations alone is not sufficient for HPFB to accept a product.
 HPFB will complete an independent scientific review, using its own methods for estimating dietary exposure and determining whether the safety data is adequate.